andershub4/forestadventure/README.md

 ## Building

-The development is currently made using Visual Studio 2019 [Community](https://www.visualstudio.com/vs/community/).
+The development is currently made by using Visual Studio 2019 [Community](https://www.visualstudio.com/vs/community/).

 ## Used Libraries